glahaie/Bioinformatics---Biopython/README.md

-INF4500
+Bioinformatics - Biopython
 =======

+A series of reports for a bioinformatics class.
+Most of the scripts were written in python, with biopython and other python libraries to connect to online databases.

+***

-Essaie d'exercices et devoirs avec biojava et biopython
+Essaie d'exercices et devoirs avec biopython